-POL-1 American Politics or POL-1H Honors American Politics
+POL-1/1H American Politics or Honors

-POL-21 Latinx Politics (Same as ETS-21)
+POL-23 Race, Ethnicity, and Politics in America (Same as ETS-23)

 Note: Moreno Valley College's POL-1/1H or ETS/POL-21 fulfills the CSU graduation requirement in both U.S. government and California state and local government.
 Students who have completed ETS/POL-23, or who have received a score of 3 or higher on the AP U.S. Government and Politics exam, or who have taken a U.S. government class at an out-of-state institution may have fulfilled the U.S. government requirement but will still need to fulfill the California state and local government in order to graduate from the CSU.